 Meanwhile, death in the latter can be intentional, but the reason is good enough that the law will not punish the perpetrator.

-However, the defendant has to prove their actions were “reasonable under the circumstances.”
-This means you have to prove that you:
+However, the defendant has to prove their actions were “reasonable under the circumstances,” even if they used a firearm when defending themselves.

 For a free legal consultation, call (310) 928-9347